ONLYOFFICE/document-server-proxy/iis/reverse-proxy-to-ds/README.md

   </system.webServer>
 </configuration>
 ```
-And replace the `<workspace_address>` value with workspace real IP (when on local network) or Internet address.
+And replace the `<ds_address>` value with DocumentServer real IP (when on local network) or Internet address.
 After that Workspace will be accessible from your IIS ip/dns address.

 ### Step 2
 Install the additional IIS components: